This year, the AKC reported that Pembroke Welsh Corgis have soared into the 10th position for most popular dog breed in the United States.

 As responsible corgi owners and passionate advocates for the breed, it is our duty to break these stereotypes and educate future corgi owners about the breed: their strengths, their weaknesses, and prepare them for what is to come.

-So, this is why you shouldn’t get a corgi:
+So, this is why you shouldn’t get a Pembroke Welsh Corgi:

 10 Reasons You Shouldn’t Get A Corgi

 Corgis are not known for being a “healthy breed”.
 From spine problems to skin allergies, corgis are prone to a variety of health problems.